ispeters/async_scope/asyncscope.md

 It is undefined behaviour to leave these two calls "unbalanced" (i.e. to invoke `dissociate()` without first receiving a successful association, or _not_ invoking `dissociate()` after receiving a successful association).

 Tokens also have a method named `wrap` that takes and returns a sender.
-The `wrap()` method givens the token an opportunity to modify the input sender's behaviour in a scope-specific way.
+The `wrap()` method gives the token an opportunity to modify the input sender's behaviour in a scope-specific way.
 The proposed `counting_scope` uses this opportunity to associate the input sender with a stop token that the scope can use to request stop on all outstanding operations nested within the scope.